samtron1412/docs/tech/it/dev/pro/frame/angular-js.md

 # 1. Angular Overview

-- AngularJS is a client-side JavaScript framework.
-It can be added to an HTML page with a `<script>` tag.
 - AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.
 - AngularJS is distributed as a JavaScript file, and can be added to a